Lacon, Alabama

 After the brickyard closed and a new highway bypassed the town, the village practically disappeared with services being assumed by the nearby town of Falkville.
 The Lacon site was reborn by the 1970s as a large weekend flea market, Lacon Trade Day.
 Exit 318 of Interstate 65 is the "Lacon" exit and is less than one mile south of the old town site and present day flea market.
 A "lagoon" alongside U.S. Highway 31 and Trade Day is said to be a legacy of digging clay for the brick factory.
 A post office operated under the name Lacon from 1891 to 1955.

+The CSX railroad maintains a 'helper' engine on a siding immediately south of Lacon.
+It is used to push (assist on the rear) southbound trains through Holmes Gap and over Sand Mountain, a sandstone ridge.